CovidCountyData/covidcountydata.py/README.md

 #### 1. Create a client

-To create a client, create a `Client` class.
+To create a client, use the `Client` class.

 ```python
 from covidcountydata import Client